FAQs about curbside pick-up

 Q: “I logged into the library catalog to place holds or to check and see what I have checked out before but it won’t work now!”

 Response: The main reason people have problems is they’re trying to log in at the District login spot.
 You must click on “Dunbar Free Library” link and see the keyword/author/title search buttons before you try to log in.
 Then, if your username/password still doesn’t work come into the library and we’ll let you see what your username is, which will let you change your password.
-We can never see your password, but can give you what you need to change it, if necessary.
+We can never see your password, but can give you what you need to change it, if necessary. post 9/20: we migrated to being hosted by Follett, instead of being hosted at the library’s server, so that may have interfered with some people’s logging in.
+Make sure you’re not clicking on a saved location, close down entirely and then go back the library website and try to log in again.
+If it still doesn’t work, try changing your password, or ask us to help.

 Q: “I know the prefix to put in front of my library card to use Mango (Language program) but it gives me an error message!”